 The notification system is more educational than legal, but ISPs can still penalize torrenters by choking bandwidth.

-Larger ISPs are required by law to notify subscribers when the British Phonographic Industry catches them torrenting in the form of a cease and desist order.
+Larger ISPs are required by law to notify subscribers when the British Phonographic Industry catches them downloading torrents in the form of a cease and desist order.
 ISPs reserve the right to throttle bandwidth and disconnect users.
 ISPs with fewer than 400,000 subscribers are not subject to this law, however.

 Copyright holders have the right to sue uploaders and downloaders for damages even if no monetary gain was involved.

-Popular torrent trackers such as ThePirateBay are blocked by major ISPs in the UK, but these can still be accessed with a VPN.
+Popular torrent trackers such as ThePirateBay are blocked by major ISPs in the UK, but these can still be accessed through a VPN service.

 Piracy is a crime in Australia, but there’s little enforcement.
 It’s not completely unheard of for a copyright holder to successfully sue ISPs for torrenters’ identities, whom they can then request remuneration from using a practice called speculative invoicing, but it’s rare.